7 Things You Can't Say About China - February 18th, Hour 2

 The buildings are collapsed.

-It looks like a massive uh demolition site.
+It looks like a massive demolition site.

-I mean, they haven't done it in Kiev because I guess they don't want to shoot too many rockets in there.
+The whole, I mean, so many of the cities, I mean, they haven't done it in Kiev because I guess they don't want to shoot too many rockets in there.

-They've done it twenty percent, but they haven't done it a hundred percent.
+They've done it 20%, but they haven't done it 100%.

 But you have cities that are absolutely decimated.

-And yeah, I would say that, you know, when they want a seat at the table, you could say the people have to wouldn't the people of Ukraine have to say, like, you know, it's been a long time since we've had an election.
+And yeah, I would say that, you know, when they want a seat at the table, you could say the people have to, wouldn't the people of Ukraine have to say, like, you know, it's been a long time since we've had an election.

 That's not a Russia thing.